 As I’ve been moving through the book, I’ve developed some tools that could be useful for professional development providers, professional learning communities, and ultimately students who are engaging with a CER framework.
 Resources: 1.
 2. Is it a Claim?
 3. Please let me know if you have any revisions/changes/improvements to any of these documents.
 Like this: Like Loading...
 Is-it-a-claim_-fa-probe.
 Why Does the Water Rise?
 This experiment requires the use of matches... and that means adult supervision.

 Fill a plastic cup up with water.
 About 9 oz. should do the trick.
 Add 2 or 3 drops of food coloring to the water.
 This will make the movement of the water easier to see later on in the experiment.
-Pour the water into the plate or pan and place the candle in the middle of the water.
 The candle flame heats the air in the vase, and this hot air expands.
 A common misconception regarding this experiment is that the consumption of the oxygen inside of the bottle is also a factor in the water rising.

-To further demonstrate how the expansion and contraction of air within a bottle can cause water to rise, try this experiment using hot and cold water: Is-it-evidence-fa-probe.
+To further demonstrate how the expansion and contraction of air within a bottle can cause water to rise, try this experiment using hot and cold water: Use the same colored water as you used in the candle experiment.
+Is-it-evidence-fa-probe.